Voting & Elections

 Is there anything I need to do before filing day?

-If the candidate themselves cannot be present to file their campaign documents on the appointed filing day, they may designate a representative to do so in advance by filling out an affidavit designating the representative and having it notarized.
-This form is made available on the website of the Office of the New Mexico Secretary of State each October of odd-numbered years.
+If the candidate themselves cannot be present to file their campaign documents on the appointed filing day, they may designate a representative to do so in advance by filling out an affidavit Rev. 2019 designating the representative and having it notarized.
+This form is made available on the website of the Office of the New Mexico Secretary of State October 1, 2019.

-Candidates must register and begin filing campaign finance disclosure reports with the Office of the New Mexico Secretary of State upon raising or spending $2,500 or more for a non-statewide race or $3,000 or more for a statewide race, or at the time they file a Declaration of Candidacy, whichever occurs earlier.
+Candidates must register and begin filing campaign finance disclosure reports with the Office of the New Mexico Secretary of State upon raising or spending more than $1,000 for a non-statewide race or more than $3,000 for a statewide race, or at the time they file a Declaration of Candidacy, whichever occurs earlier.

 Once we receive the registration form, we will create an account for the candidate in the Campaign Finance Information System (“CFIS”).
 CFIS is the online computer program where candidates must report their campaign finances for public review and transparency.
 A valid email address is required for use of CFIS.
 Once a CFIS account has been created, the candidate will be emailed a username and password to gain access to the system.